Qatar women's national football team: History

-Qatar women's team has appeared in some special events, like playing friendlies against the American football club Washington Spirit in December 2020, and against Afghanistan after their evacuation from Afghanistan after the Taliban takeover in which they won 5-0.
-Qatar does not have any player development program.
+The Qatar women's team has appeared in some special events, like playing friendlies against the American club Washington Spirit in December 2020, and against Afghanistan after their evacuation from the war-torn country after the Taliban takeover; Qatar won that match 5–0.
+Qatar does not have a player development program.

 Results and fixtures

 The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.